The process automation Center of Excellence playbook

 The journey to build your CoE is also closely aligned with the process orchestration maturity stages, as the CoE is an important strategic driver of increasing process orchestration maturity.

-Level 1: You don’t need a CoE yet, as you only have a single project; the expertise should sit in that project team.
-Of course, you can plan ahead to make this project team, or dedicated individuals from it, the CoE later.
-Or maybe you also do it the other way around: Form your CoE, but let it develop a single project from start to finish.
+Level 1: You don't need a CoE yet, as you only have a single project; the expertise should sit in that project team.

 CoE anti-patterns

 As we all know, failure is the best teacher, so we also want to describe typical problems we saw from customers.
-Unfortunately, those stories are seldom shared openly.

-- CoEs need to establish a continuous feedback loop with all delivery initiatives (and a potential Community of Practice) to continuously evolve the CoEs offering and align it with project needs.
-This is all about mindset.
-As mentioned, the CoE needs a product mindset and also be obsessed with providing value for the stakeholders in their organization.
+To avoid this situation: CoEs need to establish a continuous feedback loop with all delivery initiatives to continuously evolve the CoE's offering and align it with project needs.
+The CoE model needs to evolve according to the needs of the organization.

-Another anti-pattern we see is spending too much time on activities that don’t have an impact on the organization.
-This often comes up in a pair with “planning over doing” or paralysis by analysis.
-The effect is that CoEs jeopardize their credibility, and people will not perceive them as valuable.
+Another anti-pattern we see is spending too much time on activities that don't have an impact on the organization.
+This often comes up in a pair with "planning over doing" or paralysis by analysis.
+The CoE should incrementally deliver value right away and adjust the plan to any learnings along the way.

 Tasks and roles explained